 Reykjavík Park and Zoo Fjölskyldu- húsdýragarðurinn – Múlavegur 2 – 104 Reykjavík

 Learn about Vikings at the National Museum

-If you want to discover more about Iceland’s history, then a trip to the National Museum is a must.
-With artefacts such as Viking swords, drinking horns and a sacred bronze figure of Thor, the museum displays a huge collection from the Settlement era spanning right through to modern times.
+If you want to discover more about the history of Iceland for kids, then a trip to the National Museum is a must.
+With artefacts such as Viking swords, drinking horns and a sacred bronze figure of Thor, the museum displays a huge collection from the Settlement era-spanning right through to modern times.
 Free English tours run at 11.00am on Wednesdays, Saturdays and Sundays from May-September.

 National Musuem Suðurgata 41, 101 Reykjavík